Application Criteria & Apply

 - Applicants must be Canadian citizens or permanent residents of Canada

-- All submissions are welcome, however, ideally projects will have all three creative principals [writer(s), director(s) and producer(s)] in place upon submission
+- All submissions are welcome, however, ideally projects will have all three creative principals [writer(s), director(s) and producer(s)] in place upon submission.
+Development will only commence once all three roles are filled.

 *Consult guidelines for complete requirements